hughvd/UM-CAI-Fellowship/README.md

 # ExploreBlue

 ## Overview
-The ExploreBlue is a Python-based course recommendation system designed to help students discover relevant courses based on their interests and academic goals.
+ExploreBlue is a Python-based course recommendation system designed to help students discover relevant courses based on their interests and academic goals.
 The main system is housed in the `recommender` folder and leverages GPT-4o and embedding-based similarity to provide high-quality, personalized recommendations.

 ## Architecture
 ExploreBlue uses course description embeddings to find and recommend courses most relevant to a student's query.
 The process involves: